sainithinpamulaparthi/QR-Code-Generator/README.md

-Of course!
-Here is a more professional, unique, and visually engaging version of your README file.

 🚀 QR Code Generator 🚀
 Instantly generate sleek, high-quality QR codes from any text or URL.
 This modern web app features a clean interface, dark/light modes, customizable sizing, and one-click PNG downloads.
 No registration, no fuss—just pure, private QR code creation for desktop and mobile.

-(Optional: Add a screenshot of your app here for a great visual first impression)

 ✨ Core Features
 Feature	Description	Status